Supreme Court takes up same-sex marriage for first time

-Democratic President Barack Obama's administration said last year it viewed the law as unconstitutional and would no longer defend it in court.
+The Obama administration said last year it viewed the law as unconstitutional and would no longer defend it in court.
 A group appointed by the Republican majority in the U.S. House of Representatives has backed the law, asking the justices to uphold it.

 In its order on Friday, the Supreme Court said it wanted to consider whether the congressional group had a right to defend the law, given the Obama administration's conclusion that the law is unconstitutional.